Sandrac98/innercircle/README.md

 * Provide information about what the project is about.
 * Provide examples of what can be expected at the events.
 * Encourage visitor to get in contact through the contact form.

+# UX
+## Ideal client
+### The ideal client for this business is a fan of Korean Pop Music who:

+* Speaks English fluently
+* Has disposable income
+* Currently lives in the United Kingdom, or is planning to visit soon.

+### Client stories
+1. As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
+2. As a new visitor to the website, I want to know the story about the organization.
+3. As a new visitor I would like to know what I can expect from the events.
+4. As someone who is interested in join the  events, I want to follow the social media page of Inner Circle so I know when the next event is.

 ## Features
 ### Existing Features